Dr Stephen GarnerAcademic Dean

 - +64 9 836 7800 or 0800 999 777

-Stephen Garner is Head of the School of Theology at Laidlaw College.
-He teaches primarily in the area of practical theology and his research focuses upon theology in dialogue with science, technology and new media, as well religion, media and popular culture.
-His current research projects include angels in popular culture and video games and spiritual formation, and his most recent book (co-authored with Heidi Campbell) is Networked Theology: Negotiating Faith in Digital Culture (2016).
+Stephen Garner is Academic Dean and Senior Lecturer in Theology at Laidlaw College.
+He teaches primarily in the area of practical and contextual theology, and his research focuses upon theology in dialogue with science, technology and new media, as well religion, media and popular culture.
+His current research projects include: theological ethics and social media; angels in popular culture; theological education and digital technology; and video games and spiritual formation.
+His most recent book (co-authored with Heidi Campbell) is Networked Theology: Negotiating Faith in Digital Culture (2016).
 Stephen is married to Kim with four children and they worship at Massey Presbyterian Church.

 "Are You My Neighbor?
 Theology, Networks, and Encounters with God and Others."
 In Authority and Leadership: Values, Religion, Media, edited by Míriam Díez Bosch, Paul Soukup, S. J., Josep Lluís Micó Sanz and Daniella Zsupan-Jerome, 111-122.
 Barcelona: Ramon Llull University, 2017.

 Campbell, Heidi and Stephen Garner.
 Networked Theology: Negotiating Technology and Faith in a Network Society.
 Grand Rapids: Baker, 2016.

 "Vision: Batman V Superman: Dawn of Justice."
 Stimulus: The New Zealand Journal of Christian Thought & Practice 23, no. 2 (2016): 43-45.